 As the third largest city in the United States, Chicago is home to people from all over the world — China, India, Italy, Greece, Mexico, and elsewhere — who settled within its multicultural neighborhoods in the 19th and 20th centuries.
 These neighborhoods embody the sights, scents, and sounds of different ethnicities, and offer the chance for international students to experience a little bit of home without leaving Chicago.
 Also known for Midwestern hospitality and friendly locals, the city is a welcoming destination for all.

-International students attending Shorelight universities like University of Illinois Chicago, Lewis University, and Roosevelt University won’t have to travel far to find a reminder of home, thanks to these Chinese, Indian, and Latin neighborhoods.
+International students attending Shorelight universities like University of Illinois Chicago and Lewis University won’t have to travel far to find a reminder of home, thanks to these Chinese, Indian, and Latin neighborhoods.

 Chicago’s International Neighborhoods